hschhhwwwo0o/yamu/README.md

 - "Development of software requirements," Carl Vigers, Jay Beatty;
 - "Clean Architecture" by Robert Martin;
-- "Envisioning Information," Edward R. Tufte.
+- "Envisioning Information" Edward R. Tufte;
-- "A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System" Glenn E. Krasner and Stephen T. Pope
+- "A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System" Glenn E. Krasner and Stephen T. Pope;

 The development of the project was divided into several stages: